MichaelCSturm/Blender-Spiderverse-Stylized-Tutorial/README.md

 <img width="517" alt="happy" src="https://user-images.githubusercontent.com/59833741/206825319-73493b51-a211-4e25-a510-ed8b28b67591.PNG">

-Then still having all these frames selected change the interpolation mode to constant.
+Then still having all these frames selected, Change the interpolation mode to constant

-You do this by pressing T and hitting constant
+You do this by pressing T and hitting constant(Another of doing this is going to graph editor)

 ![0001-0040(2)](https://user-images.githubusercontent.com/59833741/206825504-157f4609-c297-4b41-a99a-ea830179d885.gif)

+Beatiful!